December 28, 2018Sub-Saharan Africa

-This update represents violence in Nigeria and related to Boko Haram in Cameroon, Chad, and Niger between October 13 to October 19.
+This update represents violence in Nigeria and related to Boko Haram in Cameroon, Chad, and Niger between December 15 to 21.

 October 23, 2018Human Rights